Peggy Cole is a self-published author who enjoys writing fiction stories, book reviews and articles about simpler times.

 “Oh, no,” he laughed, rubbing the stubble on his chin.
 “You’ll lose that that since you broke the lease.”

-“But you just said…” He stepped closer to where she stood at the door.
+“But you just said…” He moved close to where she stood.

-“Maybe we could work something out,” he said raising his eyebrows up and down reminding her of Groucho Marks without the cigar.
+“Maybe we could work something out,” he said raising his eyebrows up and down.
+Groucho Marks without the cigar.

 “I’ll let you know,” she said opening the door and motioning toward it.
 She quickly closed and locked it after he stepped through.
 He stood for a moment on the front porch peering around until he spotted his wife across the courtyard, hands on her hips.
 He took off immediately in the opposite direction.
 She glanced at her watch and went back inside.